Rent safe and private dog parks hosted by locals

 Is your dog experiencing physical pain or discomfort?

-Some pups hesitate to shake or offer similar behaviors on cue because it’s uncomfortable for them due to arthritis, an acute injury (like a pulled muscle), or chronic health conditions.
-They might also be uncomfortable with their feet being grabbed and prefer that you merely reach towards their paw rather than actually holding it in your own hand.
+Some pups hesitate to shake or offer similar behaviors on cue because it’s uncomfortable for them.
+This pain could be due to arthritis, an acute injury (like a pulled muscle), or chronic health conditions.

-If you notice that your dog is stiff or seems stressed in your sessions — especially if they used to move more willingly and now seem reluctant — consider visiting your veterinarian for a pain assessment.
+If you notice that your dog is stiff or seems stressed in your sessions—especially if they used to move more willingly and now seem reluctant—consider visiting your veterinarian for a pain assessment.
 They’ll help you come up with a treatment plan to get back in the training groove!

 Does your dog understand what you’re asking for?